-git, think of workspaces as branches.
+If you're used to working with git, think of workspaces as branches.

-There are three types of workspaces in the platform:
+There are three main types of workspaces:

 Updated about 1 month ago